sw6ueyz/FixSmartIndent/README.md

 }                       // pressing '}' now dedents.
 ~~~

-This program only triggers only if you press '}' and its matching '{' appears end of a previous line.
+This triggers only if you press '}' and its matching '{' appears at the end of one of the previous lines.

 It also recognizes nested parentheses or string literals :